 - Prepare legal analysis, annual reports, work programmes, activity reports, and minutes of internal meetings;

 - Support the representation of PGEU in relevant external meetings and conferences;

 - Draft amendments to European Parliament draft reports on legislative and non-legislative proposals affecting the pharmacy sector and providing legal grounds supporting them;

 - Maintain and develop contacts with EU officials, Member of the European Parliament, member state national representations and other relevant stakeholders;

 - Collect, analyse and validate national legal pharmacy practice data from PGEU member associations.

 The successful candidate will have the following:

-Please send your application via e-mail to email@example.com the 5th of December.
+Please send your application via e-mail to email@example.com by the 24th of November.
 Applications will be reviewed on a rolling basis so interested candidates are encouraged to apply as soon as possible.
 Only shortlisted candidates will be contacted.